 5. Organize a photo contest on Instagram, Facebook, Twitter or Pinterest

-This is one of the best Independence Day marketing ideas that’s easy to implement.
-The long weekend is the perfect time to encourage your followers to take photos and share them with you.
+This is one of the best Independence Day marketing ideas that's easy to implement.
+It's the perfect time to encourage your followers to take photos and share them with you, especially when the Fourth of July falls on a long weekend.
 Host a contest and brighten up your social media profiles with patriotic selfies from your customers.
 Choose a hashtag for the campaign and pair it with trending ones for even more success (see below).

 Make sure that it’s easy to participate and all conditions (including the deadline) are crystal clear.
 Just for this occasion, you might want to create holiday themed cover photos for your social media networks with the campaign hashtag on it.
 Offer a great prize for the most popular or most creative photo and simply let your customers supply great content and drive the traffic for you.